acfr/mcl/README.rst

 and reliable.
 MCL encourages users to adopt a modular design when developing software projects.
 By breaking up software into modules of functionality, small portions of code can be independently developed and maintained - increasing flexibility, maintainability and extensibility.
-Information is transfered from one module to another using the publish-subscribe paradigm.
+To transfer information from one module to another, the publish-subscribe paradigm can be used.
 This strategy allows event-driven code to be run on many independent processes.
 Message passing over the publish-subscribe network allows communication to occur transparently within a single computer, across multiple computers and across heterogeneous devices.

 MCL was developed at The `Intelligent Vehicles and Safety Systems Group
 <http://its.acfr.usyd.edu.au/>`_ at the `Australian Centre for Field Robotics